boydjawun/ActiveDirectory-HomeLab-Setup/README.md

 # Active Directory Home Lab Setup(System Administration)
-This diagram shows an overview of the setup of the Home Lab.
-[Describe the picture and what everything is]
+This diagram shows an overview of the setup of the Home Lab including:
+- The Domain Controller with two adapters, one for the outside internet and one for a private network for the clients to log on to.
+The Domain Controller will also have RAS/NAT set up for clients to access the internet through the Domain Controller.
+Lastly DHCP is set up to provide IP Addressing to clients accessing the internet
+- Windows 11 client, with an adapter connected to the Domain Controller's private network
 ![image.png](images/image.png)

 # Description
-[Add a brief Description]
-- Basic Windows network environment with Active Directory and a few network services
+This project showcases knowlege of system architecture, domain management, and proficiency in constructing and managing complex network environments by configuring Microsoft Server 2022 to host Active Directory and deploying a Domain Controller.
+Also using a PowerShell script to create add users to the Active Directory demonstrates the ability to streamline administrative tasks efficiently.
+After deploying the Domain Controller, I create the Windows 11 Pro Virtual Machine and join it to the Domain Controller.
+The client is then joined to the Domain Controller and logged into using one of the created users from the PowerShell script

 # Objectives
-[Add more to Objectives, if needed.
-Creating the 2 VM's are the objectves list already]
 - Download and install VMWare
 - Download Windows 11 ISO and Windows Server 2022 ISO, to install the two operating systems on two seprate virtual machines